|

 Too

-store near you.
-If it could, you could pick up a weekend's worth
+corner store near you.
+If it could, you could pick up a weekend's

-of Rome along with your pint of milk and Snickers bar, and you'd
+worth of Rome along with your pint of milk and Snickers bar,

-probably never get to repainting the stairs, doing the laundry,
+and you'd probably never get to repainting the stairs, doing

-or watching that new video release.
-Instead you'd be gawking at
+the laundry, or watching that new video release.
+Instead you'd

-St. Peter's, ogling the Temple of Vesta, devouring saltimbocca
+be gawking at St. Peter's, ogling the Temple of Vesta, devouring

-in a trattoria, and sipping Sangiovese at a wine bar.
-You might
+saltimbocca in a trattoria, and sipping Sangiovese at a wine

-not even get to the Snickers bar.
-Okay, DK never said they're
+bar.
+You might not even get to the Snickers bar.
+Okay, DK

-just provide information about where to stay and what to do when
+about where to stay and what to do when you're there (though

-you're there (though they do, in fact, provide all those necessary
+they do, in fact, provide all those necessary details), they

-details), they go beyond the pragmatic and mundane to revel in
+go beyond the pragmatic and mundane to revel in Rome's glory.

-Rome's glory.
 They stimulate the appetite for a Roman holiday.
+The gorgeous

-The gorgeous pictures and engaging text draw you in.
-They inspire
+pictures and engaging text draw you in.
+They inspire you to

-you to read and dream, set your travel date, and visit Rome for
+read and dream, set your travel date, and visit Rome for real.

 Rome